apache/doris-website/docs/sql-manual/sql-statements/Account-Management-Statements/REVOKE.md

 ### compute_group_name

 Specifies the compute group name.
+Supports % (matches any string) and _ (matches any single character) wildcards.

+### storage_vault_name

+Specifies the storage vault name.
+Supports % (matches any string) and _ (matches any single character) wildcards.

 ### user_identity